 How concepts, methods, technologies, that drive this field will be changed if proposed aims are achieved.

 (a) Significance: Our goal is to model a causal genetic network, effectively the circuit diagram underlying the regulation of genes in the N-assimilatory pathway by applying machine-learning approaches to genomic data.
-By analogy to an electrical network, such a gene regulatory network would enable us to infer the causal relationships between genes.
-Inferring network states under untested conditions is the holy grail of Systems Biology, as such predictions can be used to suggest targeted interventions in pathways and processes in medicine and agriculture.
+By analogy to an electrical network, such a gene regulatory network would enable us to infer network states under untested conditions and mutations.
+Such a capability is the holy grail of Systems Biology, as such predictions can be used to suggest targeted interventions in pathways and processes in medicine and agriculture.

 Currently, inference of biological networks is an inherently difficult problem due to the presence of few time-point measurements, many genes, measurement errors, and random fluctuations in the environment [ Jaeger and Monk 2010 Jaeger J, Monk N: Reverse engineering of gene regulatory networks.
 In Learning and Inference in Computational Systems Biology.
 Edited by: Lawrence N, Girolami M, Rattray M, Sanguinetti G. Cambridge MA: MIT Press; 2010.]
 Our proposal seeks to improve success in network inference, through a combination of innovations in both experimental and computational approaches.
 Our experimental innovation “Network Walking”, a rapid method to generate reliable high through put data for TFtarget interactions, is used to validate and refine our machine learning algorithms for network inference.
 The novelty of our machine learning pipeline, is that it integrates analysis of multiple types of genomic data (steady state, time series, and perturbation) into a combined analysis.
-By contrast, existing network inference approaches currently only use one type of data.
+A further novelty is that our approach is inherently iterative: experiment feeds learning which feeds experiment and so on.

 Our advances in predictive modeling of regulatory networks controlling N-assimilation, will suggest candidates genes for targeted interventions to reduce nitrogen fertilizer usage, with implications for human health, energy and the environment.
 More broadly, this work will illustrate a combined experimental/informatics approach to the discovery of causal networks for any gene, metabolic pathway, biological process (or potentially any trait) of interest with applications across a wide range of problems in biology and medicine.